uppsala-university/uu-integration/README.md

 The target environment for the components in the event routing map is an OSGi container, the target environment for channels is a MQ Broker and the target environment for the log database is a RDBMS.
 An example of a fully provisioned target environment is found at the GitHub repository [integration-runtime](https://github.com/uppsala-university/integration-runtime).

+Vital to the message bus is the internal language within the message bus.
+This language is implemented and documented in the sub module [esb-model](https://github.com/uppsala-university/uu-integration/tree/master/esb-model).

 ## Dependencies
 The total set of integration components is supplied by dependencies of components from repositories